Alperen-Developer-2/Alperen-Developer-2/README.md

  # 👋 Hi, I'm Alperen Erkan

-🎓 I'm a student with a vision to achieve big goals at a young age.
-💻 Passionate about Artificial Intelligence, Quantum Physics, Operating Systems, and Embedded Software.
-🚀 Currently working on various advanced projects including Pardus-E, QUANTUM Q's, Q2S, NEOx, and more.
+I am a 14-year-old 8th-grade student and a passionate young innovator in technology and physics.
+Since 2nd grade, I have been exploring electronics, computer science, classical physics, and quantum physics.

+- 🌐 Fluent in 5 languages
+- 💻 Proficient in 12 programming languages
+- 🏆 Completed 300+ projects, including AI, OS development, embedded systems, and scientific simulations

 ---